 1. Prepare Your Data File

-You can import student response data into an assessment using a file that contains their answers and their local student ID numbers.
+You can import student response data into an assessment using a file that contains their answers (multiple choice items), rubric scores (constructed response and explicit constructed response items), and their local student ID numbers.
 Your file needs to be in one of these formats:

 - Comma Delimited